wp-plugins/shipworks-e-commerce-bridge/readme.txt

 1. Upload `shipworks-e-commerce-bridge` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure the plugin by going to the `ShipWorks Bridge` menu that appears in your admin menu
+1. Configure the plugin by going to the `ShipWorks Connect` menu that appears in your admin menu

 == Frequently Asked Questions ==